Nevermore233/PGpath/README.md

 jellyfish --version
 ```

+If Jellyfish is not on `PATH`, provide the executable explicitly with `--jellyfish /path/to/jellyfish`.

 ---

 ## 4. Direct Use with a Pretrained Model

 ### 4.1 Required Arguments

+Before the first run, confirm that:

+- each sample has both an R1 file and an R2 file;
+- the five default inference resource files listed in Section 2.2 are available;
+- `pgpath_selected_kmers.txt` and `pgpath_scaler_stats.csv` both contain 1,967 k-mers in the same order; and
+- the output directory and the temporary filesystem have sufficient free space.

 For most users, only two arguments are required: